Distributed Computing for Huge-Scale Aggregative Convex Programming: Dual Updates and Convergence Analysis

 \section{Dual Updates and Convergence Analysis}

-To analyze the convergence of the algorithm composed of \eqref{ACPGSProximalXilA}, \eqref{ACPGSProximalZl}, \eqref{ACPGSProximalsvZpiA} through \eqref{ACPGSProximalsvHniA}, and the dual updates to be introduced, we apply the first-order characterization of convex functions to the functions involved in the primal and dual updates.
+To analyze the convergence of the algorithm composed of \eqref{ACPGSProximalXilA}, \eqref{ACPGSProximalZl}, \eqref{ACPGSProximalsvZpiA} through \eqref{ACPGSProximalsvHniA} and introduce the dual updates, we apply the first-order characterization of convex functions to the functions involved in the primal updates above.

 First, application of Fermat's rule to \eqref{ACPGSProximalXilA}, \eqref{ACPGSProximalZl}, \eqref{ACPGSProximalsvZpiA} through \eqref{ACPGSProximalsvHniA} gives

 and

 Here, $\Indicator_{[-u_{l}, u_{l}]}(X_{i,l})$ and so on are the indicator functions, $f(Z)=\sum_{l}f_{l}Z_{l}$, $\pcG_{i}(Z)=\sum_{l}\pcG_{i,l}Z_{l}+\pcG_{i,0}$, and $\pcH_{i}(Z)=\sum_{l}\pcH_{i,l}Z_{l}+\pcH_{i,0}$ are used.